scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerAKS.md

 * You should configure `Autoscale` for the node pools If you want to scale the nodes.

 ### Steps

-* Create an AKS cluster on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster) with the above requirements and recommendations.
+* Create an AKS cluster based on [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster) with the above requirements and recommendations.
 * Configure kubectl to connect to your Kubernetes cluster using the `az aks get-credentials` command.

     ```console